-One time during filming, Sylvester Stallone complained to cinematographer Ric Waite that they are falling behind and that he should push his crew to work more and harder.
-Waite's answer on Stallone's order was quite surprising.
-He basically told Stallone that if he stops "playing around" on set with Brigitte Nielsen, gets his hands off her ass and stops showing off to his bodyguards, maybe they wouldn't have problems with time.
-Although Stallone was shocked that somebody would talk to him that way, he did behave for about three weeks and then returned to his old ego fuelled behaviour.
-Waite said in an interview that despite his huge ego Stallone had a great sense of humour and he also confirmed a famous rumour that Stallone was actually the one who was giving orders during filming and that he was the one who directed Cobra behind the scenes, because, in Waite's words, credited director of the movie George P. Cosmatos was a good producer, but a bad director.
+At one point during filming Sylvester Stallone complained to cinematographer Ric Waite that they were falling behind and that he and his crew needed to work harder.
+Waite responded by saying that maybe if Stallone "gets his hands off Brigitte Nielsen ass and stops showing off to his bodyguards maybe they wouldn't have problems with time".
+Although Stallone was shocked that somebody would talk to him that way he did tone down his ego but after a few weeks he returned to his old egotistical behavior.
+In the same interview where he mentioned this, Waite also said that despite his huge ego Stallone had a great sense of humor.
+He also confirmed a rumor that Stallone was the true director of the film, calling credited director George P. Cosmatos a good producer, but a bad director.

 The custom 1950 Mercury driven by Cobretti in the film was a car actually owned by star Sylvester Stallone.
 The studio produced stunt doubles of the car for use in some of the action sequences, such as the jump from the second floor of the parking garage.

 The movie was based on a novel "Fair Game" by Paula Gosling.
-In 1995 William Baldwin and Cindy Crawford made Fair Game (1995), which was also based on the same novel by Gosling.
-Just like Cobra, Fair Game was also re-edited by Warner Bros. in post production, but in Fair Game case it was due to the test audience disliking original cut.
+In 1995, William Baldwin and Cindy Crawford made Fair Game, which was also based on the same novel by Gosling.
+Just like Cobra, Fair Game was also re-edited by Warner Bros. in post production, but in Fair Game's case it was due to the test audience disliking the original cut.

-The main reason the film suffered heavy re-editing before its theatrical release was because after Top Gun (1986) became a massive box office hit Stallone and Warner Brothers studios were afraid that Cobra wouldn't be successful so they cut it down in order to have more theatrical screenings during the day.
+After Top Gun (1986) became a massive box-office hit, Stallone, Warner Brothers, and The Cannon Group were afraid that Cobra wouldn't be successful, so they cut it down heavily in order to have more theatrical screenings per day.
 A similar thing happened with Another 48 Hrs.
-(1990) which was also heavily re-edited before theatrical release so that it could compete with Total Recall (1990), but just like with Cobra, re-editing caused many plot holes in the movie.
+(1990) which was heavily re-edited to compete with Total Recall (1990), but as with Cobra, it created many plot holes.